Harris County TX Sheriff - 1200 Jail

 * The last scheduled visit begins at 9:30 p.m.

 Visitation at the facility is regarded as a privilege, subject to denial, revocation, or limitation if it poses a threat to safety, security, or the orderly operation of the facility, or if visitation rules are violated.
 The misuse of the visitation system or inappropriate behavior can result in the suspension or termination of visitation privileges.
-With the exception of privileged visits, all visitation sessions are monitored by detention personnel.
+Except privileged visits, all visitation sessions are monitored by detention personnel.
 Providing or intending to provide an inmate with prohibited substances or items is considered a criminal offense under the Texas Penal Code 38.11.

 Ask The Inmate